 Both breeds are brilliantly fun-loving and goofy in spirit.
 They are known far and wide for their human-like personalities and interactive animation.
 Even when they are at their craziest during play, they are manageable.
 Their size allows them to be a perfect candidate for apartment living.

 Because they are smaller dogs, they can be a bit stubborn and difficult to train.
 On the upside, they are both eager to please and moderately intelligent.
 While they may take longer to learn, they will eventually catch on.

 Both dogs are incredibly affectionate and loyal to their owners.
 However, the spunkiness of a French Bulldog can cause it to be less compatible with other pets or small children.
 This is not true for the Pug, which absolutely loves kids and gets along famously with other animals.

 Both dogs are prone to snoring due to their flat faces.
 They will make you laugh as they snort with excitement or make funny sounds during sleep.
 They can also be vocal, talking back to you in dog language as if they’re partaking in a conversation.

 Frenchies are more slightly more active than a Pug.
 Pugs may be up for romping around, but they love to follow up with frequent naps.
 Frenchies, on the other hand, can keep up with fun activities with fewer breaks.

 Even though the Pug is enormously friendly, they make better watchdogs by a minor margin.
 They are quick to alert their families of any suspicious happenings, ready to act.
-Obviously, they aren’t very threatening due to their size and stature, but that won’t stop them.
+They aren’t very threatening due to their size and stature, but that won’t stop them.

 Both make excellent family additions, being neither aloof nor disengaged.
 They will try to include themselves in all the activities you enjoy.
-Both are ecstatic to go on car rides, vacations, daytrips, and walks with you.
-They truly enjoy just being involved in as much of your day as you will allow.
+Both are ecstatic to go on car rides, vacations, day trips, and walks with you.
+They genuinely enjoy just being involved in as much of your day as you will allow.

 French Bulldogs have a lifespan of 9 to 11 years, which is considered quite short for a smaller dog.
 Pug’s lifespan exceeds this, averaging 12-14 years.